ValentinAebi/ranger-examples/replication-instructions.md

 ```sh
 python3 comparison_script.py
 ```
+We added the formal comments manually.
+Some are based on the verirication results displayed by the tools, others are based on manual annotation counting.
+A precise description of the formal comments system that we used can be found in the [dedicated file](./scripts/formal_comments_explanation.txt).
 The script additionally runs consistency checks and outputs some warnings to the console, referring to the fact that some units are not implemented in LiquidJava and other units are marked as "buggy" in the implementation in one of the frameworks but not in another framework.
 This is expected, because some annotations that one tool fails to verify may be inexpressible in another tool.
 The script also outputs a LaTeX version of the table to the console, and a CSV version to a file in the `out` directory.
 To display it:
 ```sh
 cat /opt/ranger-examples/scripts/out/table.csv
 ```